 The success of the DARE Program in our community has been obvious by the support we have received from the community.
 Putting a DARE Officer in our schools has been a great benefit to the Police Department in our community policing effort.

-Our program is taught by School Resource/DARE Officer Brian Dahl.
-School Resource Officers Val Kellen and Kim Bloch and Detective Chris Martin also assist in teaching the program.
+Our program is taught by DARE Officer Ethan Meehan.
+School Resource Officers Brian Dahl and Katie Schultz and Sergeant Chris Martin also assist in teaching the program.

 Contact and Schedule a Presentation